OpenNews/opennews-website/README.md

 - For minor updates, work directly in the `staging` branch
 - For major updates or long-term changes, create a new feature branch
 - Test your changes locally using `bundle exec rake serve`
-- NOTE: You do _not_ need to commit updates to your local `_site` directory.
-Only commit markdown documents, templates, and static media files.
+- your local `_site` will never be committed, it's just a way to see what Jekyll sees

 ### Pushing to staging